bencardoen/devs-ex-machina/README.md

 * CMake >= 2.8.8
 * [Boost](http://www.boost.org/) >= 1.57
 * g++ >= 4.8 , clang++ >= 3.4 (versions of GCC up to 6.1 are supported)
 * *Nix environment (Linux, Cygwin, MacOS).
-The project is developed on Fedora Rawhide, Ubuntu 14 LTS and Linux Mint 17, these are guaranteed to work.
+The project is developed on Fedora 24, Linux Mint 17, these are guaranteed to work.

 Optional: